openpodcast/spotify-connector/README.md

 # Spotify Connector

 This is a simple library for connecting to the inofficial Spotify podcast API.
-It can be used to export data from the dashboard.
+It can be used to export data from your dashboard at https://podcasters.spotify.com/home.

 ## Supported Data